Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 Declutter Your Closet

-Closets are usually clutter nightmares because it’s easy to stash items out of sight.
-Whether it’s a bathroom linen closet, a kitchen pantry closet, an entryway coat closet, or a bedroom closet, you’ll want to declutter and organize your closet so that you can find items you need without having to climb through a big mess!
+Closets are often clutter nightmares because they’re convenient places to stash items out of sight.
+Whether it’s a bathroom linen closet, entryway coat closet, or bedroom closet, you’ll want to declutter and organize your closet so you can find items you need without having to climb through a big mess!

 Clothes

-• Sell, donate, or toss any items that you don’t wear, that don’t fit, that aren’t in good shape, etc.
+• Sell, donate, or toss any items you don’t wear or that don’t fit, aren’t in good shape, etc.

 • Organize clothes by color, style, season, or function.